andre-ramos/ai-engineering-lessons/README.md

 ## Lesson folders

-- [MCP](./mcp): Implementation of a MCP project with client and server using FastMCP in Python
+- [MCP](./mcp): Implementation of a MCP project with client and server using FastMCP in Python from https://anthropic.skilljar.com/introduction-to-model-context-protocol